Contentstack-Solutions/some-extensions/README.md

 1. To restrict the value of field which are directly created in Content Type so after its version 1, no one should edit it.

-## Read Only Alwyas Custom Field extension
+## Read Only Always Custom Field extension
 **Steps:**
 1. Set Field data type of Extension as 'Text'.
 2. Choose Hosting Method as 'Hosted by Contentstack'.